-Psychologically, boys and men with gynecomastia are often bothered by issues regarding their body image when they suffer from gynecomastia.
-Some patients also feel anxiety, embarrassment, humiliation and poor self esteem about their large breasts.
-They will frequently withdraw from social situations which require them to remove their shirts, such as at the beach, pool or locker room.
-They will also wear baggy clothing to conceal, and they specifically avoid tight fitting shirts which draw attention to their chest.
-These issues can affect their willingness to participate in group activities such as sports, activities with friends and makes them feel uncomfortable with girls.
-Often, they are reluctant to discuss their concerns with their parents or others.
+Psychologically, boys and men with gynecomastia (also known as male breast enlargement) often struggle with body image issues.
+Some patients feel anxiety, embarrassment, humiliation and poor self-esteem because of their large breasts or puffy nipple area.
+They will frequently withdraw from social situations that require them to remove their shirts, such as at the beach, pool, or locker room.
+They may also wear baggy clothing to hide their body shape, avoiding tight-fitting shirts that draw attention to the chest.

 Patients are almost always very pleased by the normal appearance of their chest following breast reduction for men surgery by Dr. Parker.
 They will see a marked improvement in their contour the first day after surgery when they remove their compression garment to shower.
 As the initial postoperative swelling subsides, their changes become even more apparent.